What is supervision?

 What do I offer?

-I am currently training to become a fully qualified supervisor so I am able to offer low-cost clinical or coaching supervision to Gestalt or integrative counsellors and psychotherapists and to life and executive coaches.
+I am on my way to become a fully qualified supervisor so I am offer clinical or coaching supervision to Gestalt or integrative counsellors and psychotherapists and to life and executive coaches who work with adults.
 The cost is £90 for one 50-minute hour of clinical supervision and £120 for one 50-minute hour of coaching supervision.
 Please also be aware that I will ask for permission to record some of our sessions.
-That doesn’t affect confidentiality issues of your clients and all discussions are kept in the strictest confidence and cases are anonymised.

 Anything else I should know?

 Expect to discuss the contract and arrangements in the first supervision session.
 You are free to bring any issues that are troubling you from your practice and any areas that you want to evolve, along with your case work.

-If you are ready to book a low-cost supervision session just use the contact page to contact me.
+If you want to ask some questions before you book a supervision session just use the contact page to contact me.